 2.2.2.1 Setting up the kedro-mlflow configuration file

 kedro-mlflow is configured through an mlflow.yml file.
-The recommended way to initialize the mlflow.yml is by using the kedro-mlflow CLI, but you can create it manually.
+The recommended way to initialize the mlflow.yml is by using the kedro-mlflow CLI.
+It is mandatory for the plugin to work.